 11. My eggplant was done after it roasted for 25 minutes.

-12. Divide the sauce mixture among the eggplant pieces and top each with some sliced basil.
+12. Divide the sauce mixture among the eggplant pieces and top each with some sliced basil and cheese.

-14. Put pizzas under the broiler, just until the cheese is melted and serve.
+13. Put eggplant pizzas under the broiler, just until the cheese is melted and then serve hot.

 Julia Child's Eggplant Pizza cropped photo with eggplant pizza on serving plate with red pepper flakes